Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 260 trips per day across all routes, translating to approximately 13 weekly trips per individual stop.
+Residential accessibility to transport is rated excellent, with residents on average located 182 meters from the nearest stop.
+Service frequency averages 260 trips per day across all routes, equating to approximately 13 weekly trips per individual stop.

 Frequently Asked Questions - Transport